jayunit100/katib/README.md

 ks generate katib katib
 ks apply ${KF_ENV} -c katib
 ```
+#### Set up MySQL as a volume

-If you want to use Katib not in GKE and you don't have StorageClass for dynamic volume provisioning at your cluster, you have to create persistent volume to bound your persistent volume claim.
+Katbi needs a persistent volume for its MySQL storage layer.
+If you want to use Katib without a default StorageClass for dynamic volume provisioning, you have to create a persistent volume to bound your persistent volume claim (note that, if you don't want to manually create volumes, you can easily run an NFS dynamic provisioner in almost any cluster using an example such as [this](https://github.com/kubernetes-incubator/external-storage/blob/master/nfs/docs/deployment.md#in-kubernetes---deployment-of-1-replica).

 This is yaml file for persistent volume